-The Summer 2021 Incubator program will be virtual, with program activities delivered via Zoom and phone -- facilitating work with member companies based outside of Los Angeles.
+The Fall 2021 Incubator program will be in-person with virtual components.
+Program activities will be delivered on campus and also via Zoom and phone -- facilitating work with member companies based both inside and outside of Los Angeles.
 The general program is delivered in weekly group meetings, weekly workshops, mentor visits, and individual office hours.
 Applications are open for submission now.

 The USC Marshall Greif Incubator accelerates the development of USC’s entrepreneurs through experiential education, mentorship, and community.
 Each year, we work with founders on everything from feasibility and product development, to customer acquisition, testing business models, gaining distribution, team development, investment preparation, and raising funding.
 We provide additional support in the form of legal assistance, potential financial grants, and access to mentors.
 Our companies have won competitions, run successful crowdfunding campaigns, raised angel or VC money, received government grants, and, of course, shipped product to customers.
 In a typical month, Incubator startups meet with the Incubator’s director, experts and mentors, and other startups to share concerns, get advice, and make decisions.

 At least one team member must be a USC student, alumna/alumnus, faculty member, or staff member (from any USC school).
 In evaluating applicants, we assess: